Getting Started

 http://localhost:5173

-) - 🔥 API server with hot reload
+(React app) - 🔥 API server at

-- 💾 Database connection (Neon PostgreSQL)
+(tRPC with hot reload) - 💾 Database connection (Neon PostgreSQL)

 What's happening under the hood?

-- tRPC API server with file watching
+- api:dev: Wrangler dev server for the tRPC API with file watching

 2. Explore the Stack